blogging-system/backend/remember.md

 The Facade pattern provides a simplified interface to a complex system of classes, making it easier to use.
 It is often used to provide a higher-level API to a library or framework, hiding the complexity of the underlying implementation from the user.

 In the example you mentioned, the `PostServices` class acts as a Facade for the `PostMutationsServices` and `PostQueriesServices` classes, providing a simplified interface to the functionality they offer.

+- Remember, when delting hte DB the autocompltee function will broke! you need to add the index from the db again (manually in atlas)!